RobertFischer/gradle-plugins/README.md

 * `classFor(configName, className)`&mdash;Looks up the class for name `className` using the class loader for config `configName`.

+Note that each call to one of these methods generates a new ClassLoader instance: this is a feature, not a bug, because it allows the ClassLoader to be garbage collected if it and its classes are done being consumed.
+This can be critical to saving PermGen space.

 ### Example

     task(foo) << {